pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/search_api/README.txt

   By changing this variable, you can determine the time (in seconds) the Search API will spend indexing (for all indexes combined) in each cron run.
 The default is 15 seconds.

-search_api_batch_per_cron:
-  By changing this variable, you can define how many batch items are created on a single cron run.
-The value is per index, so on a site with 5 indexes with a cron limit of 100 each, the default value of 10 will load and queue up to 5000 search items in up to 50 batch items.

 Information for developers